 As a result, stories of the original Stonewall riots have often been distorted to highlight white gay men while pushing gender-nonconforming folks out of the picture.
 “They often portray Stonewall as a gay man’s riot, but it wasn’t,” Elizondo says.
 “It was everybody, including queens like Sylvia Rivera and Miss Major.
 I know it wasn’t only the trans community that fought back at Gene Compton’s Cafeteria; it was everyone.
 We all put our lives on the line to be who we are today—people got raped, thrown in jail, and murdered.
 We were all fighting for the same thing, the right to be treated equally.”

 Despite the community’s increasing visibility, transgender people still face enormous hurdles toward acceptance.
 Today, transgender Americans have a much higher likelihood of depression and attempted suicide than the general population, often stemming from social stigma, bullying, and violence, as well as biased healthcare practices.
-Gender-nonconforming people are also more likely to be homeless or living in poverty because of legalized discrimination in housing and hiring.
+Gender-nonconforming people are also more likely to be homeless or living in poverty because of legalized discrimination in housing and hiring, while LGBTQ+ youth are at an even greater risk of social isolation and depression.

 Eventually, Elizondo built a career with non-profit organizations like Project Open Hand, Shanti, and the San Francisco LGBT Community Center, and in 2015, she was honored as a Lifetime Achievement Grand Marshal for San Francisco Pride.
 “I’m sure there were a lot of riots that we don’t know anything about because they weren’t publicized,” Elizondo adds.
 “But my goal is to make sure that our history here in San Francisco is not forgotten.”